nervosnetwork/rfcs/rfcs/0007-scoring-system-and-network-security/0007-scoring-system-and-network-security.md

 3. Run Node Discovery Protocol with the peer
 4. Disconnect

-Feeler peers should be assumed to be disconnected soon.
+Feeler peers would be assumed to disconnect soon.

 ### Delete peer info from PeerStore